GLOBAL MARKETS-Stocks edge higher as darker forecasts loom | Headlines

 GLOBAL MARKETS-Stocks edge higher as darker forecasts loom

-The pan-European STOXX 600 index climbed 0.9%, retracing some of the nearly 12% it lost in 2022, bludgeoned by central banks' aggressive monetary policy tightening.
-Traders were reluctant to trust early-year starts in stock and bond moves with many markets closed for a holiday and ahead of a host of economic numbers due this week.
+The pan-European STOXX 600 index climbed 0.8%, retracing some of the nearly 12% it lost in 2022, bludgeoned by central banks' aggressive monetary policy tightening.
+Traders were reluctant to trust early-year starts in stock and bond moves, with many markets closed for a holiday and ahead of a host of economic numbers due this week.

 Inflation data from Europe, minutes from the December U.S. Federal Reserve meeting and U.S. labour market numbers were some of the highlights that Danske Bank chief analyst Piet Haines Christiansen said would be worth watching.
 "I would be cautious over interpreting any moves this morning," said Christiansen.

-Markets in Australia, Britain, Hong Kong, Ireland, Japan, Singapore and the United States, were shut.
+Markets in Britain, Hong Kong, Ireland, Japan, Singapore, Canada and the United States were shut.
 Christiansen expected the new year to kick off with a renewed focus on central banks and inflation.
 Traders would be vigilant for any signs of an approaching recession, he said.

 Buoyant stock prices in Europe might be due, he said, to survey results published on Monday, which pointed towards a rebound in optimism among euro zone factory managers.
 S&P Global's final manufacturing Purchasing Managers' Index (PMI) bounced to 47.8 in December from November's 47.1, matching a preliminary reading but below the 50 mark separating growth from contraction.